augerai/a2ml/docs/source/dev/authentication.rst

 The azure.json file can also be referred to by:

-  - An environment variable called ``AZURE_CREDENTIALS_PATH`` - should conatin a full path to the file
+  - An environment variable called ``AZURE_CREDENTIALS_PATH`` - should contain a full path to the file
   - An attribute path_to_credentials inside ``config.yaml``

 Google Cloud Provider